London Overground: Line names

+so that a shortlist could be established.

+In February 2024, TfL announced names for each of London Overground's routes, intended to celebrate events from London's history, and these new names took effect in November 2024.

+Khan officially named the lines in a ceremony at Dalston Junction Station in November 2024.
+The names of the lines are intended to reference London's diverse history and communities.

 Passenger numbers

 Passenger numbers have grown very quickly since the start of London Overground in 2007.
-There were big increases in 2010/11 and 2011/12 due to the opening of the extensions of the East London line and South London line.
+There were big increases in 2010/11 and 2011/12 owing to the opening of the extensions of the East London line and South London line.
 The transfer of some suburban services from Liverpool Street in May 2015 from the Greater Anglia franchise to London Overground also distorted numbers, contributing to a very large growth between 2014/15 and 2015/16.